 - Cash conversion: How much of net income becomes actual cash?
 Above 80% is healthy

-Let's analyze Apple's latest annual financial statements to see how all three work together:
+Let's analyze Apple's fiscal year 2025 financial statements to see how all three work together:

 Income Statement Highlights